 Note: Wi-Fi performance varies a great deal depending on the environment so you might have a different experience.

-Disappointing NAS speed
+Disappointing NAS performance

 When hosting an external storage device, the TEW-829DRU can work as a network attached storage (NAS) server, allowing multiple clients to access data stored on the storage device.